PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 When reworking how [CLDR](http://cldr.unicode.org/) is used in PrestaShop, we found that some old interfaces of ours were too limiting.
 After discussing this matter, we concluded that the BC break was necessary and [introduced the hard BC break](https://github.com/PrestaShop/PrestaShop/pull/15643) by adding functions to an interface.
 Any php class implementing this interface would break after upgrading.

 In 2019, [we improved greatly how PrestaShop manages version numbers](https://github.com/PrestaShop/PrestaShop/pull/12251), but at the cost of modiying how it understand some of them.
+This is a soft BC break.

 ## BC breaks can be done for security